Nevada SNAP

 Nevada requires all able-bodied recipients who aren’t exempt to register for work, accept an offer of suitable work, or meet other work requirements to keep their SNAP benefits.

-Able-Bodied Adults Without Dependents (ABAWDs) ages 18—64 must comply with special work rules or be subject to the three-month time limit.
+Able-Bodied Adults Without Dependents (ABAWDs) ages 18—64 must comply with special work requirements or be subject to the three-month time limit.

 FAQ